Comparison of symbolic regression algorithms in Star/galaxy/quasar separation: Conclusions

 \subsection{Summary of Framework Performance}

 Our results demonstrate that symbolic regression can achieve predictive parity with high-capacity black-box models.
-The Multi-View Symbolic Regression ({\tt MvSR}) framework emerged as the top-performing symbolic engine, achieving a Cohen’s $\kappa$ of $0.8948 \pm 0.0030$ and a Balanced Accuracy of $92.51 \pm 0.0016\%$.
-This performance is statistically indistinguishable from the optimized Random Forest ($\kappa = 0.8953$) and Support Vector Machine ($\kappa = 0.8954$) baselines.A consolidated overview of these discovered expressions and their performance metrics is presented in Table \ref{tab:sr_expressions}.
+The Multi-View Symbolic Regression ({\tt MvSR}) framework emerged as the top-performing symbolic engine, achieving \rthis{a hold-out test Cohen’s $\kappa$ of $0.8876$ and a Balanced Accuracy of $0.9195$ (following a rigorous 80,000-sample optimization phase yielding CV $\kappa = 0.8956 \pm 0.0013$)}.
+This performance is \rthis{highly competitive with the definitive information-theoretic ceiling established by the optimized Random Forest ($\kappa = 0.9098$) and Support Vector Machine ($\kappa = 0.9000$) baselines}.
+A consolidated overview of these discovered expressions and their performance metrics is presented in Table \ref{tab:sr_expressions}. \rthis{We note that the relations obtained in Table \ref{tab:sr_expressions} are purely empirical and no physical significance should be ascribed to these equations.} \rthis{Crucially, our methodology provides substantial improvements over the baseline established by \citet{Fabio25}.
+By implementing an automated, rigorous threshold optimization protocol, our baseline {\tt PySR} model achieved a significantly higher Cohen's $\kappa$ (0.8436 compared to 0.81) while maintaining highly comparable accuracy.
+Furthermore, {\tt ESR} improved upon both the accuracy (92.46\% vs 92.00\%) and $\kappa$ (0.8638) of the baseline.
+Most notably, the introduction of advanced structural frameworks conclusively outperformed the \citet{Fabio25} benchmark across all primary metrics.
+Specifically, both {\tt PhySO} and {\tt MvSR} achieved strict metric superiority, with {\tt MvSR} reaching an Accuracy of 93.72\%, a Cohen's $\kappa$ of 0.8876, and an F1-Score of 0.9251 (compared to the baseline's 0.90 F1-Score).
+This demonstrates that decomposing the search space into localized, specialist astrophysical regimes yields strictly superior mathematical decision boundaries compared to a global, single-equation search.}

 Furthermore, frameworks like {\tt PhySO} demonstrated exceptional parametric stability, yielding threshold standard deviations ($\sigma < 0.002$) an order of magnitude lower than traditional evolutionary search methods.